pattonsgirl/CEG3120/Projects/Project5/README.md

 ## Part 4 - Demonstration

+You must demonstration your project implementation **in person**.
+If you cannot make the instructor office hours you may schedule an appointment - send an email with your blocks of availability.

-Demonstration can be completed by **either** demonstrating to me in person OR by creating a *video* of the process.
-If you go the video route and your file is too large for GitHub, submit it to the "Project 5 - Video of Operation" Dropbox on Pilot
+If the live demonstration displays needed debugging / fixes, you may submit a video that proves successful updates and additional progress to the "Project 5 - Video of Operation" Dropbox on Pilot.

 For full credit, all of the following must be demonstrated.
 Partial credit will be awarded for partial implementations if and only if your documentation states what doesn't work, and what your troubleshooting steps were.